 Within a few days, a scab will form.
 Some areas of the mouth take longer to heal because they frequently stretch when you talk, eat, or yawn.

-What causes cold sores is the herpes simplex virus and, unfortunately, the sores are contagious when they’re open.
-That means the virus can be spread when sharing utensils, drinks, or towels, and by kissing.
+What causes cold sores is HSV and, unfortunately, the sores are contagious when they’re open.
+The virus can be spread through the following:

 The herpes virus stays in your body and can cause cold sore outbreaks at any time.
 Often, they’re triggered by things such as extreme temperatures, exhaustion, stress, or a weakened immune system.

 When you feel a cold sore coming on, usually indicated by a tingling or itching on the affected area, consider anything out of the ordinary that you’ve been experiencing, as this could be your trigger.
 Once you figure out what your triggers are, you can try to avoid them.
 Use sunblock if a cold sore is caused by sun exposure or take a few minutes to relax if stress is a trigger for you.

 How to Treat a Cold Sore